karimarttila/javascript/webstore-demo/simple-server/README.md

 Some 15 ms and Express server was up and ready for testing...

 ## Javascript as a Language

 Javascript as a language is not bad at all.
 The productivity is pretty good since the entry barrier to the language is really slow: you can learn the basic stuff in a couple of days and start implementing a web server with an API.
 And surely with time you can learn more idiomatic ways to use Javascript and become more efficient Javascript developer.

+The more I programmed Javascript the more I began to like the programming model: you create functions which create/manipulate data (JSON objects, lists etc.).
+Functions are first-class citizens and data model (JSON) is simple.
+The programming model is actually a bit like in Clojure (functions that manipulate data, in Clojure data is also intuitive and clear).
+Actually, the more I program Clojure, Javascript and Python the more I begin to loathe Java and its unholy mess of classes mixing methods and instance variables, some of which hold data and some of which hold instances of other classes.
+Java and its static typing has its places.
+Static typing provides excellent tooling for IDEs and protects developers in big projects to make trivial mistakes assuming something about parameters and return values.
+But in smaller projects I would rather use a language which gives a shorter development feedback cycle.

 ## Javascript / Node vs. Clojure / JVM